 Ray retired in 2013 from his full time role as a lecturer in World Mission, but evidence of retirement is hard to find.
-In addition to ministering at St Mary’s and neighbouring churches, and continuing to do some lecturing, Ray is involved in the Trustee bodies of several Christian organisations including OMF International.
-He is Chair of the Board of Global Connections that is a network of most UK Mission Agencies.
+Ray regularly ministers at St Mary’s and neighbouring churches, and is continuing to do some lecturing at Oak Hill, Ray is currently Chair of Churches Together in St Neots.
 His interest in trains is partially channelled through participating as a Trustee of the Railway Mission that provides Chaplains for the Railways.
-Ray and Janice have three grown up children and two grandchildren and live over the river in Eynesbury.
+Ray and Janice have three grown up children and two grandchildren and live over the river in Eynesbury